Computationally efficient inference for latent position network models: Theoretical guarantees

-The proof of this theorem is provided in Appendix \ref{app:theorem_scan}.
 Finally, as in \textcite{alquier2016noisy}, we rely on Corollary $3.1$ of \textcite{mitrophanov2005sensitivity} to give our main result for the \texttt{NoisyLPM} algorithm. \begin{corollary} Let $P_{[R]}$ (resp. $\tilde{P}_{[R]}$) be the transition kernel for the exact MwG sampler (resp. noisy) described in Eq. \eqref{eq:composite_kernel}.
 Assume that the Markov chain with kernel $P$ is uniformly ergodic (Assumption \ref{assumption_uniform}).
-Then, for any $t>0$ and for any starting point $u\in\mathcal{S}$:
+Then, for any $t>0$ and for any starting point $\btheta\in\mathcal{S}$:

 where $\lambda = \lceil{\log\left( 1/C \right)}\slash{\log(\tau)}\rceil$. \end{corollary}